 Bud.TV launches Feb.
-4 after the Super Bowl, a time when the company hopes people will be chatting and blogging about its ads in the big game.
+4 after the Super Bowl--a time when the company hopes people will be chatting and blogging about its ads in the big game.

 The 24/7 "network," featuring both live and on-demand programming, will be carried on up to seven channels.
-It will use branded content for A-B products, but also independent offerings, such as Webisodes, celebrity interviews, comedy, short films and consumer-generated content--even sports events.
+It will use branded content for A-B products--but also independent offerings, such as Webisodes, celebrity interviews, comedy, short films and consumer-generated content, even sports events.
 Channels will be dedicated to specific genres, while music downloads will also be available.

-But Aristotle will then conduct a real-time verification check, via a search of public databases, to ensure the users are of legal drinking age.
+But Aristotle will then conduct a real-time verification check, via a search of public databases, to ensure that the users are of legal drinking age.
 Users who are "cleared" can then create a password for easy entry going forward.

-The A-B venture is likely to be closely watched on Madison Avenue as a barometer to see if massive television marketers, such as A-B, will shift budgets to the Internet, hoping to follow consumers interested in online video and entertainment.
+The A-B venture is likely to be closely watched on Madison Avenue as a barometer to see if massive television marketers, such as A-B, will shift budgets to the Internet, hoping to follow consumers who are interested in online video and entertainment.
 Initially, however, TV spots will be needed to drive traffic to the site.

 A-B promises full-screen, DVD-quality streams.

 The company has lined up a series of producers to provide content, which includes Wild West Picture Show Productions' upcoming Vince Vaughn documentary and TriggerStreet.com, attached to Kevin Spacey, which will offer short films from fledging filmmakers.